19hours/sg-statutes/Acts/National Registry of Diseases Act.md

 Reportable Diseases

-1. Cancer (includingin-situneoplasms, neoplasms with borderline or uncertain malignant potential, as well as all tumours (malignant, borderline,in-situand benign) of the brain and other parts of the central nervous system (including the pituitary gland, craniopharyngeal duct and pineal gland)).
+1\.
+Cancer (includingin-situneoplasms, neoplasms with borderline or uncertain malignant potential, as well as all tumours (malignant, borderline,in-situand benign) of the brain and other parts of the central nervous system (including the pituitary gland, craniopharyngeal duct and pineal gland)).

+2. Single Kidney - Post Nephrectomy (Donor).

+[S 529/2009 wef 01/11/2009]

+3. Liver - Post Hepatic Resection (Donor).

-[S 354/2009 wef 01/08/2009]
+[S 529/2009 wef 01/11/2009]

 ## LEGISLATIVE HISTORY